 Using ABS is very different than using conventional brakes.
 If you’re braking normally for stop signs, red lights or vehicles slowing ahead of you in ABS equipped vehicles, the ABS system will not activate.
 Early braking is always best in any situation, but if you need to brake quickly and suddenly, ABS will activate.

 Knowing the pros and cons is important before using these brakes.
 For example, ABS has two benefits for the driver; it may help the driver stop quicker under wet or slippery conditions, and of course normal road conditions.
 The added plus is that it can also allow the driver to brake and steer at the same time.
 Unpacked, deep snow covered roads and icy road conditions or gravel roads however do not allow the driver to stop any quicker.
+Actually, it can take you longer to stop in those conditions.
 Therefore, the driver will still need to slow down sooner on slippery roads or lose surface roads.

 If you need to activate ABS for an emergency stop, hit the brake pedal as fast and as hard as you can.
 You’ll feel a pulsation under your foot from the brake pedal.
 This is quite normal, so you should not remove your foot from the pedal.
 You may also hear a rattling sound.
 This too is quite normal.